Today, you are going to learn everything you need to know about the principle of progressive overload.

 adding Weight

-In the following workout examples, you can see a gradual increase in the weight as the workouts go on.
+In the following workout examples, you can see a gradual increase in the weight of each training session.

-As you can see, the sets and number of repetitions in each set remain the same while only the weight increased.
+As you can see, the sets and number of repetitions in each set remain the same while only the weight increases.
 These workouts can occur on a weekly or twice a week basis.

 There are many ways to skin the cat!